Income Tax in Germany Explained

 Maximum vs. Average Income Tax

 The second determining factor (besides your income tax class) is the tax rate you have to pay on Your Income.
-As nothing in Germany is particularly easy, we have to differentiate two different tax rates you will have: Your marginal income tax rate and your average income tax rate.
+As nothing in Germany is particularly easy, we have to differentiate two different tax rates you will have: Your maximum income tax rate and your average income tax rate.

 You can see in the graph above that income up to 10.347€ is Completely Tax-free in Germany (in 2022).
 After that, the amount of taxes you have to pay is a fixed percentage of Your Income that starts at 14%.
 So if you will earn 10.348€ in 2022, you would have to pay 14 cents in income tax that year (14% of 1€ above 10.347€).

-This income tax rate that is a percentage of your income is the Marginal Income Tax Rate.
-The marginal income tax rate (blue line in the graph) determines how every Euro is taxed individually.
+This income tax rate which is a percentage of your income is the maximum income tax rate.
+The maximum income tax rate (blue line in the graph) determines how every Euro is taxed individually.
 So 14% after 10.347€ rising very fast in the 20% range and then to 42% until 274.613€.
-While this is the marginal income tax rate you are paying, that is not the actual income tax You Have To Pay.
+While this is the maximum income tax rate you are paying, that is not the actual income tax You Have To Pay.

 You have to pay your average income tax rate to Finanzamt.
 The average income tax rate (red line in the graph) tells you how much your income is really taxed as a percentage of your total income.
-As you can see: The more you earn, the higher your marginal income tax rate and the higher your average income tax rate.
+As you can see: The more you earn, the higher your maximum income tax rate and the higher your average income tax rate.

 If you are a member of the church, you will pay Church Tax straight from your Payslip.
 Church tax is always a percentage on top of the income tax you have to pay (8% in Baden-Württemberg & Bavaria, 9% in all other German states).
 So for every Euro, you pay in German income tax, you have to pay an additional 8% or 9% in church tax.